This section is intended for applicants who possess registration as a psychologist in Canada that enables them to practice psychology.

 - possess registration with a psychology regulatory body that constitutes a provisional type of registration

-- possess registration as a psychologist but in a category that does not represent full registration, e.g. retired registration, non-practising registration, etc.
+- possess registration as a psychologist but in a category that does not authorize the practice of psychology, e.g., retired registration, non-practising registration, etc.

 - possess registration in another jurisdiction but not with a psychology regulatory body, e.g., counselling, marriage and family therapy, etc.